Alabama School of Mathematics and Science: Facilities

-The school was formerly the site of Dauphin Way Baptist Church and underwent extensive alterations to create classrooms, laboratories, and dormitories.
+ASMS was formerly the site of Mobile Dauphin Way Baptist Church.
+The church underwent extensive alterations to create classrooms, laboratories, and dormitories.
 In May 2006, the school commenced groundbreaking on the first new building since the building of the Boy's Dorm.
-This construction demolished the old Student Activities Center (SAC), and was completed for the start of the 2007–08 academic year.
-The new building, called the Ann Smith Bedsole Building, as named after one of the main founders of the school, former State Senator Ann Bedsole.
-The Bedsole Building includes a new library, reception area, several classrooms and offices, a coffee room, TV/lounge room, and games room.
+This construction demolished the old Student Activities Center (SAC), and was completed for by the start of the 2007/2008 academic year.
+The new building, called the Ann Smith Bedsole Building, was named after one of the main founders of the school, former State Senator Ann Bedsole.
+The Bedsole Building included a new library, reception area, several classrooms and offices, a coffee room, TV/lounge room, and games room.